reececomo/pixijs-actions/README.md

 });
 ```

-Display objects are extended with a few new methods and properties to make it easy to interact with actions.
+Nodes are extended with a few new methods and properties to make it easy to interact with actions.

 | Property | Description |
 | :----- | :------ |